theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## Detective
 A detective control may not prevent access but it can identify and record any intrusion attempts
 ## Physical control
-A Physical control wold block access.
-Ex, a door lock or a security guard
+A Physical control would block access.
+Ex, a door lock, fences, bollards or a security guard
+## Corrective
+A corrective control is designed to mitigate any potential damage.
 ## most volatile to least volatile
 CPU registers, memory, temporary files, remote monitoring data
 ## Mitigation
-Mitigation is a strategy that decreases the threat level
+Mitigation is a strategy that decreases the threat level.
+If the organization was to purchase additional backup facilities and update their backup processes to include offline backup storage, they would be mitigating the risk of a ransomware infection.
 ## Transference
-Transference would move risk from one entity to another
+Transference would move risk from one entity to another.
+Purchasing insurance to cover a risky activity is a common method of transferring risk from the organization to the insurance company.
 ## Acceptance
-The acceptance of risk is a position where the owner understands the risk  and has decided to accept the portential results
+The acceptance of risk is a position where the owner understands the risk  and has decided to accept the potential results.
 ## Risk Avoidance
 With risk-avoidance, the owner of the risk decides to stop participating in a high-risk activity.
-This effectively avoids the risky acti8vityt and prevents any future issues.
+This effectively avoids the risky activity and prevents any future issues.
 ## Integrity measurement
 An integrity measurement is designed to check for the secure baseline of firewall settings, patch levels, operating system versions, and any other security components associated with the applicatoin.
 ## Sandbox